-612.15 EXTRA HELP
+610.2 EXTRA HELP

-- 1. Extra help for middle school students will take place during the lunch periods.
+- 1. Extra help for middle school students will be available during the lunch periods.
 Teachers will require students to attend extra help if the student is failing or needs additional support. - 2.
 Extra help for high school students may be available during the lunch periods and also during certain periods of the school day.
 Students are encouraged to attend extra help classes from any subject teacher available.
-Teachers, on a voluntary basis, will inform students of there availability before and after the school day. - 3.
-All middle and high school teachers will be available for extra help after school on Tuesdays, Wednesdays, and Thursdays from 2:33 PM to 2:57 PM.
-Middle School students are expected to remain in the building during this period.
-High School students in good academic standing and with parental permission may leave the building.
+Teachers, on a voluntary basis, will inform students of their availability before or after the school day. - 3.
+All Middle School and High School teachers will be available for extra help after school on Tuesdays, Wednesdays, and Thursdays from 2:33 PM 2:57 PM.
+All middle school students are expected to remain in the building during this period.
+All high school students in good academic standing and with parental permission may leave the building.
 Each quarter we will check academic standing.
 If a student is found in poor academic standing he/she, they/them, will not be permitted to leave during our extra help period at the end of the day.